Acute Low Back Pain

 What you can expect

 - Proper treatment results in complete recovery in most cases.
 Recovery is gradual and recurrence is common.

 - Complications include chronic low back pain.
 Chronic back pain can be difficult to treat.

-Contact your doctor if back pain is not better after 3-4 days of self-treatment, if you have severe or recurrent back pain, new unexplained symptoms, or treatment side effects.
+Visit an urgent care doctor or contact your primary care doctor if back pain is not better after 3-4 days of self-treatment, if you have severe or recurrent back pain, new unexplained symptoms, or treatment side effects.
 If you are still having pain after 4 week, you may want to discuss other treatment options with your doctor.
 These may include electrical nerve stimulation, acupuncture, or chiropractic.
 Surgery is very seldom the best treatment choice but there are some cases in which it is recommended.